fernandesleticia/job-seeker-api/README.md

 # Job Seeker API

->A API that provides an easy and intuitive method of create, activate and list vacancies.
+>An API that provides an easy and intuitive method of create, activate and list vacancies.
 The demo is running on [Demo]()

 ## Technologies